plone/documentation/docs/classic-ui/theming/diazo.md

 Answer all the questions.

-Next, add a theme called "theme" to the add-on package using `plonecli`.
+Next, add a theme called `theme` to the add-on package using `plonecli`.

 ```shell
 cd diazo.theme